 - Medical clearance for participation in field education.
 This would include a medical physical that indicates the student is physically capable of performing assigned duties, student is without any preexisting disorder or disability that could be exacerbated by performing required duties, and the student is in general good health.
-This may be at the cost of the student, or the student may use the Powell Student Health Clinic located in the Pendergraft Health Sciences Center, room 257; - TB test and return a result of negative before starting field education placement.
-This may be obtained through your primary care physician, the local health clinic or the UAFS "I Am Well Clinic;" - Limited liability practice insurance, usually available at a discounted rate to students from NASW (see https://naswassurance.org/liability-products/ for details), and/or; - o Background check(s), parking, and other miscellaneous charges associated with their field practicum placement.
+This may be at the cost of the student or the student may use the UAFS" I AM Well Clinic" located in the Pendergraft-Smith on the second floor; - TB test and return a result of negative before starting field education placement.
+This may be obtained through your primary care physician, the local health clinic or the UAFS "I Am Well Clinic;" - Limited liability practice insurance, usually available at a discounted rate to students from NASW (see https://getinsured.naswassurance.org/professional-liability-insurance-nasw for details), and/or; - Background check(s), parking, and other miscellaneous charges associated with their field practicum placement